 Prior bottle was fully different than this one, is this the God Bottle, and it landed in my hands tonight?
 Next few bottles will be my proof, so we'll see. — 2 years ago

 After our first two tastings were a bust, I decided to avoid any more “jump balls” and went for this 15 Lewelling.

 What a treat... everything we love in a Napa cab.
 Coffee and maple syrup present on the palate, and these notes effortlessly glide to the mid palate.
 Regal tannins interplay with deftly balanced acidity.
 The blueberries and other black fruits are piercing.
-Just a stunning example all around. — a month ago
+Just a stunning example all around. — 2 years ago